Welcome to Dance IQ

 Alisa Jacob has taught dance for over 30 years.
 She has a Masters of Arts in Dance Education and is an active member of the National Dance Education Organization.

 Alisa is a certified instructor for BodyMind Dancing™ somatic dance education.
-Her experience in higher education includes dance instructor of tap and hip-hop at Florida International University from 2002-2006 and K-12 dance director, after-school musical theater director, and choreographer at a private school in Broward 2009–2017.
+Her experience in higher education includes dance instructor of tap and hip-hop at Florida International University from 2002-2006 and K-12 dance director, after-school musical theater director, and choreographer at American Heritage School – Plantation in Broward 2009–2017.

 Alisa studied and performed professionally in Barcelona, Spain.
 While pursuing her undergraduate degree, Alisa taught tap, jazz, and ballet in London, England.
 Her studies eventually brought her to the University of North Carolina at Greensboro, where she completed her Bachelors of Arts in Broadcast Journalism and Dance in 1992 and her Master of Arts in Dance Education in 2017.